jeremyaboyd/jerm-cad/README.md

 Stamps are like "blueprints" for complex shapes or assemblies.
 Instead of defining the same combination of shapes multiple times, you define it once as a stamp and then instantiate it wherever needed.
 Stamps support:
 - **Parameters**: Define variables like `$diameter` and `$length` that can be set per instance
-- **Multiple Shapes**: A stamp can contain multiple shapes that work together
+- **Multiple Solids**: A stamp can contain multiple solids that work together
-- **Boolean Operations**: Stamps can include internal boolean operations between their shapes
+- **Boolean Operations**: Stamps can include internal boolean operations between their solids
 - **Parent Modifiers**: Apply boolean operations to the parent solid when the stamp is instantiated
 - **Positioning**: Each instance can be placed at different locations using `at`
 - **Rotation**: Each instance can be rotated independently using `rotate`